adamsilver/fdpb/08-an-upload-form.md

 </ul>
 ```

-The text inside the element is for browsers that lack support for it, meaning they'll just see the text.
+The text inside the element is for browsers that lack support for the progress element, meaning they'll just see the text.
+It's also useful to screen reader users.

 The progress bar is updated in response to the AJAX request that has an `onprogress` event.